dwyl/PWA-Liveview/README.md

 ### needRefresh and offLineReady

-In Vite's GitHub repo, <https://github.com/vite-pwa/vite-plugin-pwa/tree/main/docs/frameworks>, you pick your favorite framework ro setup `needRefres` and `offlieReady`.
+In Vite's GitHub repo, <https://github.com/vite-pwa/vite-plugin-pwa/tree/main/docs/frameworks>, you pick your favorite framework to setup `needRefresh` and `offlineReady`.

 You need `workbox-window` as a dev dependency.